luigiselmi/pilot-sc4-fcd-producer/README.md

 This repository contains Apache Flink programs that produce, consume and process traffic data.
 The producer (FlinkFcdProducer.java) reads the records from a gzipped file in the file system and write them in a Kafka topic in binary format (Avro).
-The consumer (FlinkFcdConsumer.java) reads the records from the Kafka topic, separates them into cells within a bounding box and finally computes the number of records within each cell in time windows.
-The MapMatch program (FlinkMapMatch.java, work in progress) reads the records from a Kafka topic, separates the records computing their geohash and then matches the coordinates pairs to the road segments.
+The consumer (FlinkFcdConsumer.java) reads the records from the Kafka topic, separates them into cells within a bounding box, computes the number of records within each cell in time windows and prints them to stdout The MapMatch program (FlinkMapMatch.java, work in progress) reads the records from a Kafka topic, separates the records computing their geohash and then matches the coordinates pairs to the road segments.
 Finally program computes the number of vehicles and the average speed in each road segment within a time window.
 The result of the computation for each road segment,